EcareServices/EcareLab/CodeLabs/Data/Sql/FullTextSearch/README.md

 CREATE FULLTEXT CATALOG ftCatalog AS DEFAULT;
 ```

-The catalog should be visible in SSMS explorer in 'WikiReferences/Storage/Full Text Catalogs'.
+The catalog should be visible in the SSMS explorer in `WikiReferences/Storage/Full Text Catalogs`.

 Now we are going to add a Full Text Index on the `Content` column of the `WikiReferences` table.
 In the query window execute the following command: